n8n

 Workflow complexity13+ nodes across 2 workflows2 nodes (or just use chat)

-Try Needle's Approach
+Try Needle's RAG Approach

-No-code: Create Collection → Upload docs → Chat with your data
+No-code path: Create Collection → Upload docs → Chat with your data

-Build workflows: 2 nodes using our template
+Workflow path: 2 nodes using our RAG template

 No chunking strategies.
 No vector databases.
 No embedding debates.
 Just production-ready RAG with automatic indexing and intelligent retrieval.